Ocean Village Marina, Gibraltar: History

 Ocean Village Marina was formerly Sheppard's Marina, owned by H. Sheppard & Co.
 By 2004, the marina had been sold to Ocean Village Investments Ltd and demolition had commenced.
 The marina retained its original name, at least informally, for several years after the sale.
 The sale of Sheppard's Marina was not without controversy, as some residents of the marina were eventually evicted from their berths by the new owners.
 After Ocean Village Investments acquired the adjacent Marina Bay in 2006, both marinas were incorporated into Ocean Village, a resort with residential, retail, and leisure facilities.

 On 4 June 2012, the Ocean Village Marina hosted 161 vessels which formed the Gibraltar Diamond Jubilee Flotilla, celebrating sixty years of the Queen's reign.
 The flotilla took place one day after a similar event in London up the Thames.
-The festivities started officially with greetings from Gregory Butcher, founder of Ocean Village, and Ros Astengo, event organiser of Ocean Village.
-The Gibraltar Port Authority addressed those assembled on the topic of safety, and made recommendations regarding precautions which ranged from sunscreen to the distance between vessels.
-The flotilla departed from the marina at midday, sailing from the western side of the runway, passing Europa Point, and returning after reaching the eastern side of the runway.
 Boats up to 70 m participated in the flotilla.
 Small boats led the flotilla, followed by power boats over 9 m, and, finally, sailing vessels.
 The General Elliot, a Gibraltar Port Authority vessel, was at the head of the flotilla, and was supported by other official vessels.